Rugby: Ireland earn deserved third victory over All Blacks in absorbing test - NZ Herald

 In the intense Dublin cauldron, before a sell out crowd at the Aviva Stadium, this absorbing test match was everything it was billed to be; brutal trench warfare with overly officious refereeing.

-On that big stage Ireland rose for the challenge and thoroughly deserved their victory – their third in 33 attempts against the All Blacks - having largely controlling the contest and forcing the All Blacks to make a staggering 238 tackles.
+On that big stage Ireland rose for the challenge and thoroughly deserved their victory – their third in 33 attempts against the All Blacks after the 2016 and '18 triumphs - having largely controlling the contest and forcing the All Blacks to make a staggering 238 tackles.

 How the All Blacks rated in their 29-20 loss to Ireland

-In their last six tests the All Blacks and Ireland have now won three each – Ireland claiming the last two ties in Dublin to underline the difficulties of prevailing there.
+In their last six tests over the past five years the All Blacks and Ireland have now won three each – Ireland claiming the last two ties in Dublin to underline the difficulties of prevailing there.

 Defeat puts the All Blacks season into immediate context with their second loss, the first against the Springboks, revealing familiar flaws for Ian Foster's men.